rishabhrai-bhilai/ResollectAssignment/README.md

 ---

-Implemented Functionalities
+## Implemented Functionalities

 The following functionalities have been implemented in this project:

--Proper Pagination:
+1. **Proper Pagination**:
-Implemented pagination to display a limited number of loans per page (6 items per page).
+   - Implemented pagination to display a limited number of loans per page (6 items per page).
-Added "Previous" and "Next" buttons for navigation, with the current page and total pages displayed.
+   - Added "Previous" and "Next" buttons for navigation, with the current page and total pages displayed.

--Input Checking to Delete or Update an Item:
+2. **Input Checking to Delete or Update an Item**:
-Added a checkbox selection mechanism to ensure users explicitly select loans before deleting or updating them.
+   - Added a checkbox selection mechanism to ensure users explicitly select loans before deleting or updating them.
-Update and delete buttons are only visible for selected loans, preventing accidental modifications.
+   - Update and delete buttons are only visible for selected loans, preventing accidental modifications.

--Dummy Sign In, Sign Out:
+3. **Dummy Sign In, Sign Out**:
-Implemented a dummy sign-in and sign-out feature using local state management.
+   - Implemented a dummy sign-in and sign-out feature using local state management.
-Displays a "Sign In" button that toggles to "Sign Out" upon clicking, simulating user authentication.
+   - Displays a "Sign In" button that toggles to "Sign Out" upon clicking, simulating user authentication.

--Filtering Using Search Bar:
+4. **Filtering Using Search Bar**:
-Added a search bar to filter loans based on any field (e.g., borrower name, loan number).
+   - Added a search bar to filter loans based on any field (e.g., borrower name, loan number).
-Filtering is case-insensitive and updates the table dynamically as the user types.
+   - Filtering is case-insensitive and updates the table dynamically as the user types.

--Bucketing Using Group By Button:
+5. **Bucketing Using Group By Button**:
-Implemented a "Group By" dropdown that allows users to group loans by a selected field (e.g., loan type).
+   - Implemented a "Group By" dropdown that allows users to group loans by a selected field (e.g., loan type).
-Loans are displayed in separate sections based on the selected grouping field.
+   - Loans are displayed in separate sections based on the selected grouping field.

--Adding New Items Using Add Item Button:
+6. **Adding New Items Using Add Item Button**:
-Added an "Add Item" button that opens a modal form for creating new loans.
+   - Added an "Add Item" button that opens a modal form for creating new loans.
-The new loan is added to the data.js file and reflected in the table.
+   - The new loan is added to the `data.js` file and reflected in the table.

--Using Same Modal for Updating/Adding Item:
+7. **Using Same Modal for Updating/Adding Item**:
-Utilized a single AddLoanModal component for both adding and updating loans.
+   - Utilized a single `AddLoanModal` component for both adding and updating loans.
-The modal switches between "Add" and "Update" modes based on whether a loan is being edited.
+   - The modal switches between "Add" and "Update" modes based on whether a loan is being edited.

--Completely Responsive Sidebar and Table Content:
+8. **Completely Responsive Sidebar and Table Content**:
-Designed a responsive sidebar that collapses on smaller screens and expands on larger screens.
+   - Designed a responsive sidebar that collapses on smaller screens and expands on larger screens.
-The table content switches to a card-based layout on mobile devices, with reduced padding and text size on medium screens.
+   - The table content switches to a card-based layout on mobile devices, with reduced padding and text size on medium screens.

--Adding Dummy Sidebar Components:
+9. **Adding Dummy Sidebar Components**:
-Added a dummy sidebar with placeholder components (e.g., navigation links like "Dashboard", "Portfolio", "Settings").
+   - Added a dummy sidebar with placeholder components (e.g., navigation links like "Dashboard", "Portfolio", "Settings").
-The sidebar is styled to be responsive and includes icons for visual appeal.
+   - The sidebar is styled to be responsive and includes icons for visual appeal.

 ---